City of Glen Eira: Settlement

-Carnegie

-Carnegie was originally called Rosstown, after William Murray Ross, a developer.
-The name was changed to Carnegie in 1909 in an unsuccessful attempt to secure funds for a library from the philanthropist Andrew Carnegie.
-The original name lives on in the name of the local hotel, and Rosstown Road.
-Leila Road is named after Mr Ross's wife, and Grange Road is named after Ross' estate, The Grange, which has since been subdivided and is now suburban housing estates.
-Carnegie Primary School (No. 2897) was established in 1888 as Rosstown State School.
-The Carnegie theatre was, in the 1930s, a popular cinema, but has since been converted into offices.

 Train network

 Caulfield railway station originally opened on 7 May 1879.

-Glenhuntly railway station opened on 19 December 1881 as Glen Huntly Road.
-It was later renamed to Glen Huntly in 1882 before being renamed again to Glenhuntly in 1937.
+Glen Huntly railway station opened on 19 December 1881 as Glen Huntly Road.
+It was later renamed to Glen Huntly in 1882 before being renamed Glenhuntly in 1937 and then back to Glen Huntly in 2023.

 Ormond railway station opened on 19 December 1881 as North Road.
-It was later renamed to Ormond in 1897.
+It was later renamed to [Ormond in 1897.

 Carnegie railway station opened on 14 May 1879 as Rosstown.
 It was later renamed to Carnegie in 1909.

 Monash University, Caulfield Campus

 Monash University, Caulfield campus was founded as the Caulfield Technical School in 1922.
 A Junior Technical High School was added in the 1950s, with the Technical School becoming a Senior Technical High School.
 They separated in 1958 with the junior school absorbed by other technical schools in the area and the senior school became Caulfield Technical College.
 In the 1970s it became the Caulfield Institute of Technology.
 In 1982 the Caulfield Institute of Technology amalgamated with the State College of Victoria at Frankston to form the Chisholm Institute of Technology.
 This Institution merged with Monash University in 1990 and became Monash University, Caulfield campus.